top of page

 4. Exploitation

-Upon delivery, the server deserializes untrusted data, triggering the initial RCE.
-This allows arbitrary file writes, deploying webshells such as spinstall0.aspx or executing in-memory .NET modules.
-Commands like cmd.exe /c whoami > info.js validate execution, often revealing system-level privileges.
+Upon delivery, the server deserializes untrusted data.
+This triggers the initial RCE, allowing arbitrary file writes.
+Attackers deploy webshells such as `spinstall0.aspx` or execute in-memory .NET modules.
+Commands like `cmd.exe /c whoami > info.js` validate execution, often revealing system-level privileges.

 5. Installation